Schnitzler Syndrome — Structured Data

 CorticosteroidsBroad anti-inflammatoryOralTemporary, partialDaysNo effectNot recommendedTemporary symptom relief, but disease invariably recurs on tapering.

-BortezomibProteasome inhibitorSC or IVSingle case reportUnknownUnknownInvestigationalNovel approach reported in 2024 in a patient without detectable serum IL-1β.
+BortezomibProteasome inhibitor (NF-κB pathway)SC or IVSingle case reportUnknownUnknownInvestigationalNovel approach targeting the NF-κB pathway.
+Bai et al. 2025 reported use in a patient without detectable serum IL-1β who was negative for monogenic autoinflammatory variants and MYD88 L265P.
 Very preliminary.

 Diagnostic Criteria